awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 In the following cases, you won’t be able to migrate to the CloudWatch agent using the steps described in this topic:
 The existing configuration for SSM Agent specifies multiple Regions\.
 The existing configuration for SSM Agent specifies multiple sets of access/secret key credentials\.
 In these cases, it will be necessary to turn off log collection in SSM Agent and install the CloudWatch agent without a migration process\.
-For more information, see the following topics:
+For more information, see the following topics in the *Amazon CloudWatch User Guide*:
 [Install the CloudWatch agent on an EC2 instance](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html)
 [Install the CloudWatch agent on an on\-premises server](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-premise.html)